Santa Barbara SC is pleased to introduce our recreation leagues:

 Individual Players – Bring Your Friends – Form Your Own Teams- FUN!

-The rec league is open to boys and girls, kindergarten – fifth grade.
+The recreation league is open to all boys and girls, Pre-K to 6th grade.
 It provides players with a game environment that increases touches on the ball, improves creativity, and enhances goal scoring opportunities; in a fun, safe, and enjoyable environment.
 Coached by our highly accomplished professional staff, the program is designed for recreation soccer players of all ages and ability.
 One practice a week on Monday, Tuesday, Wednesday, or Thursday with our accredited coaching staff is NOW included in cost.
 Practices will begin the week of August 16, 2021.

-Ages: Kindergarten to 5th grade boys and girls
+Ages: Pre-K to 6th grade Boys and Girls

 Level: Beginner to Intermediate, recreational (pre-club) players